 - considering intra familial harms and any necessary support for siblings following a report of sexual violence and/or harassment. - having a behaviour policy that is aimed at supporting vulnerable students in the college.
-The behaviour policy outlines measures to prevent bullying, including cyber-bullying, prejudicebased and discriminatory bullying. - having clear procedures are in place for addressing and minimising the risk of child-on-child abuse, including harmful sexual behaviours, sexual violence and sexual harassment. - acknowledging the importance of 'contextual safeguarding', https://contextualsafeguarding.org.uk/ which considers wider environmental factors in a student's life that may be a threat to their safety and/or welfare.
+The behaviour policy outlines measures to prevent bullying, including cyber-bullying, prejudice-based and discriminatory bullying. - having clear procedures in place for addressing and minimising the risk of child-on-child abuse, including harmful sexual behaviours, sexual violence, and sexual harassment (which could take place on or off-line). - acknowledging the importance of 'contextual safeguarding', https://contextualsafeguarding.org.uk/ which considers wider environmental factors in a student's life that may be a threat to their safety and/or welfare.
 (Working together to safeguard children July 2018 and KCSIE September 2022). - alerting the authority if it is aware of any child being looked after under a Private Fostering arrangement.
-On admission to college, and at other times, the college will be vigilant in identifying any private fostering arrangement. - acknowledging that a child that is looked after (CWFC) or has been previously looked after by the Local Authority potentially remains vulnerable and all staff have the skills, knowledge and understanding to support these children.
+On admission to college, and at other times, the college will be vigilant in identifying any private fostering arrangement. - acknowledging that a child that is looked after (CWFC) or has been previously looked after by the Local Authority potentially remains vulnerable and all staff have the skills, knowledge and understanding to support these children. - taking positive action, where it can be shown that it is proportionate, to deal with disadvantages affecting pupils or students with certain protected characteristics in order to meet their specific need.
+For example, taking positive action to support girls if there was evidence they were being disproportionately subjected to sexual violence or sexual harassment.
+This includes making reasonable adjustments for disabled children and young people and those identified as having special educational needs.

-5. DEALING WITH A DISCLOSURE AND RECORD KEEPING
+5. DEALING WITH A CONCERN AND RECORD KEEPING

 - 5.1.
-If a member of staff has a concern about a child or if a child makes a disclosure, staff will appropriately respond by listening and offering reassurance.
+If a member of staff has a concern about a child or if a child tells them they are being abused, exploited or neglected, staff will appropriately respond by listening and offering reassurance.
 Staff should: - 1.
-Make an accurate factual record as soon as possible including details of: - Dates and times of their observations - Dates and times of any discussions in which they were involved - Any injuries - Explanations given by the child / adult - What action was taken - Any actual words or phrases used by the child - Any questions the staff member asked (remembering not to ask any leading questions)
+Make an accurate factual record as soon as possible including details of: - Dates and times of their observations - Dates and times of any discussions in which they were involved

+- Any injuries

+- Explanations given by the child / adult

+- What action was taken

+- Any actual words or phrases used by the child

+- Any questions the staff member asked (remembering not to ask any leading questions)